kerosive-dev/MadLads-Outward-Mods/PurifierMage/_release/README.md

 ------------CHANGELOG--------------

-v1.1.0 - Modified how healing light & cleansing ritual worked.
+v1.1.1 - Added compatability with the Mendicants mod v1.1.0 - Modified how healing light & cleansing ritual worked.
 Removed bleed removal from healing light, added to cleansing ritual, cleansing ritual should now also heal more.
 Healing light should also find its target more reliably. v1.0.2 - Markdown edits
 v1.0.1 - Fix for file structure, oops.